remlapmot/remlapmot.github.io/content/post/2025-02-16-quarto-conditional-content/index.en.md

 ### Julia

-For the native Julia engine I found that Quarto's parameterisation worked and that I could avoid the inclusion of the injected parameters cell output by leaving the chunk with the `parameters` tag empty.
+For the native Julia engine I found that Quarto's parameterisation worked and that I didn't require a code chunk with a parameters tag.

 ```` plaintext